daspoon/tree-sitter-kit/README.md

 This is a work in progress, so there are a number of known [issues](https://github.com/daspoon/tree-sitter-kit/issues) and likely many more to be discovered through experimentation.
 Among the most obvious:

-  - there is no streamlined support for editing or error reporting
+  - Support for error reporting is very limited.
+Although tree-sitter performs implicit error recovery, it does not provide support for [generating useful error messages](https://github.com/tree-sitter/tree-sitter/issues/255).
+I have added the application target TSPlayground in order to explore the space, but haven't made much progress.

-  - TreeSitterCLI.xcframework must be built separately
+  - TreeSitterCLI.xcframework must be built using a separate script.
+I don't see how to improve the situation without additional features in Swift Packge Manager.
-  - all production rules must be defined within the top-level grammar struct

-The last point means that non-trivial grammar definitions are lengthy.
-Ideally each symbol type would specify its own production rules and the set of all rules would be calculated from the grammar's root type;
-unfortunately Swift member macros have no apparent means to access components outside the declaration to which they're attached.
+  - All production rules must be defined within the top-level grammar struct, which makes non-trivial grammar definitions lengthy.
+Ideally each symbol type would specify its own production rules and the set of all rules would be calculated from the grammar's root type.
+Unfortunately Swift member macros have no apparent means to access components outside the declaration to which they're attached.